 In 1918 JFCS became a charter member of the United Way, then known as the “Town Tea Kettle” and later, the “Community Chest.”
 Ten years later, JFCS became a charter member of the newly formed Minneapolis Federation for Jewish Service – now known as the Minneapolis Jewish Federation.
 Today these two funding bodies continue to provide significant support for JFCS services and programs.

-JFCS has expanded its staff from one to more than 120 people.
-What was once a handful of volunteers now numbers more than 700, and today JFCS provides a full spectrum of programs to address the crucial needs of more than 13,000 people who come to us every year.
+Jewish Family and Children’s Service of Minneapolis and Jewish Family Service of St. Paul joined forces in 2026, creating Jewish Family and Children’s Service of Minnesota (JFCS).
+Today, JFCS provides a full spectrum of programs to address the crucial needs of more than 13,000 people who come to us every year.